scantist-ossops-m2/treq/README.rst

 ``treq`` development is hosted on `GitHub <https://github.com/twisted/treq>`_.

-We welcome contributions: feel to fork and send contributions over.
+We welcome contributions: feel free to fork and send contributions over.
 See `CONTRIBUTING.rst <https://github.com/twisted/treq/blob/master/CONTRIBUTING.rst>`_ for more info.

 Code of Conduct